How to Set Up Docker on Proxmox

 proxmox operating system selection.

 3. Change the System, Disks, CPU, Memory, and Network.
-After all of the settings have been configured to your specifications, confirm the settings and create the VM!
+After all of the settings have been configured to your specifications, confirm the settings and create the VM, then start it up!

 proxmox virtual machine creation confirmation.